Camp Banning |

 (1861), Los Angeles

-A Dragoon tent camp which moved three times for lack of water and horse pasture.
-Probable site at 3rd and Main Streets.
+An Army Cavalry tent camp which moved three times for lack of water and horse pasture, and excessive dust.
+Probable site (the last and/or the longest tenured) was at 3rd and Main Streets.

 (1861 - 1862), Culver City